paboyi/0034-1---Portfolio-Ver.-ANN---Forward-Neural-Network-Visualization/README.md

 The neural network runs on the Express backend rather than in the browser.
 This separates the ML engine (TypeScript classes) from the rendering logic, demonstrates a real client-server architecture, and makes the TypeScript engine easy to test independently.

 **Why no ML library?**
 Every weight, activation, and propagation step is implemented from scratch.
-This is intentional — the project demonstrates understanding of the underlying math, not library usage.
+This is intentional.
+The project demonstrates understanding of the underlying math, not library usage.

 **Why fixed weights (no training)?**
 This is a forward-propagation visualizer, not a trainer.
 Weights are randomised on each render to show how the same topology produces different activations depending on initialisation.